 Sleep apnea briefly interrupts your breathing while you’re asleep.
-These breathing pauses typically last between 10 to 20 seconds and can occur hundreds of times a night, jolting you out of your natural sleep rhythm.
+These breathing pauses typically last between 10 or more seconds and can occur hundreds of times a night, jolting you out of your natural sleep rhythm.
 As a consequence, you spend more time in light sleep and less time in the deep, restorative sleep you need to be energetic, mentally sharp, and productive the next day.
 Since sleep apnea only occurs while you’re sleeping, many people aren’t aware they have a problem until a bed partner or roommate complains about their snoring.
 While it can be tempting to make light of your own or someone else’s snoring or to feel self-conscious about your snoring, sleep apnea can take a serious toll on your physical and emotional health.

 The chronic sleep deprivation caused by sleep apnea can result in daytime sleepiness, slow reflexes, poor concentration, and an increased risk of accidents.
 Sleep apnea can cause moodiness, irritability, and even lead to depression, as well as serious physical health problems such as diabetes, heart disease, liver problems and weight gain.
 With treatment, however, you can control the symptoms of sleep apnea, get your sleep back on track and feel refreshed and alert during the day.